Zereis/Weather-app-react-master/README.md

 ### Learning Objectives

-- Gain hands-on experience in React development and API integration.
+- Gain hands-on experience in both front-end and back-end development within a fullstack context.
+- Improve skills in integrating APIs and handling server-side logic.
-- Improve skills in implementing responsive design for diverse devices.
+- Enhance abilities in implementing responsive design for diverse devices.
 - Apply clean code practices for better code maintainability.

 This project provided valuable learning opportunities, allowing me to apply theoretical knowledge to practical scenarios and significantly contributing to my growth as a developer.